LauraAmabili/DigitalForensics/MLforFraudDetection.md

-Fraud 3

-Machine learning for Fraud Detection
+# Machine Learning for Fraud Detection

 Analyticts techniques with focus on the fraud practitioner's perspective.

-pefrorm detection
+## Data preprocessing step

-Real data is typically dirty, full of inconsistencies, incompleteness and duplication, from messy data you get messy analytical models so we have to apply data filtering mechanisms first step of data anlyting preprocessing part data preprocessing step -> 80% of your time lose a lot of time here, data are pain if you have ever worked with a real dataset
+Real data is typically dirty, full of inconsistencies, incompleteness and duplication, from messy data you get messy analytical models so we have to apply data filtering mechanisms first step of data anlyting preprocessing par data preprocessing step -> 80% of your time lose a lot of time here, data are pain if you have ever worked with a real dataset

 Data-filtering mechanisms must be applied to clean up and reduce the data.
 Even the slightest mistake can make the data totally unusable and the results invalid.

+ Different types of data sources:
--transactional data: structured and detailed information captyring the key characteristics of a customer transaction Summarized over longer time horizons by aggregating it -> they are meaningful when interpreted individually and furthermore their interaction is useful for fraud detectio  and anti money laundering
+-transactional data: structured and detailed information capturing the key characteristics of a customer transaction Summarized over longer time horizons by aggregating it -> they are meaningful when interpreted individually and furthermore their interaction is useful for fraud detectio  and anti money laundering

 -types of data elements
-continuous data: defined on an interval ( limited and unlimited) categorial:all the set of data defined on a category
+  .continuous data: defined on an interval ( limited and unlimited) .categorial: all the set of data defined on a category
   -nominal: no meaniningful ordering between a limited set of data
   -ordinal: meaningful ordering
-  -binary: two values
+  -binary: two values (yes/no)

+### SAMPLING
--sampling: take a subset of historical data to build an analytical model we not analyze directly the full data set because the key requirement for a good sample is to be representative fot the future entities
+take a subset of historical data to build an analytical model we not analyze directly the full data set because the key requirement for a good sample is to be representative fot the future entities
 -> timing and representativeness are crucial.
-Sampling timing and bias-> choosing the optimal time window, but it is a trade off between lots of data that gives you a mor robust analytical model and recent data that are more representative
+Sampling timing and bias-> choosing the optimal time window, but it is a trade off between lots of data that gives you a mr robust analytical model and recent data that are more representative
 An average period to get as accurate as possibile a picture of the target population Sampling bias should be avoided even if not straighforward